mezleca/osu-helper/README.md

 basically a collection helper

 # usage
-- go to the config.js file and enter the request information.
+- go to the config.js file and enter the requested information.
 - start the script with npm start.

 # todo